 - This soup is best served hot!

-Dr. Mark D. Woodhull says
+Dr. Mark D. Woodhull Says

 Colombian (Santiago de Cali, Valle de Cauca) Sancocho has: